MaterializeInc/materialize/doc/user/content/integrations/dbt.md

 Setting up a dbt project with Materialize is similar to setting it up with any other database that requires a non-native adapter.
 To get up and running, you need to:

-1. Install dbt by following the instructions in the [official documentation](https://docs.getdbt.com/dbt-cli/installation).

-    **Note:** If you're completely new to dbt, we also recommend going through their [getting started guide](https://docs.getdbt.com/tutorial/create-a-project-dbt-cli#create-a-project) to get familiar with the CLI and core concepts.

 1. Install the [`dbt-materialize` plugin](https://pypi.org/project/dbt-materialize/) (optionally using a virtual environment):

     ```bash